-Seagrass meadows play an important role in the biodiversity of marine ecosystems in Scotland; supporting a range of animals.
-These benefits include; providing shelter and a source of food for a wide range of marine animals, helping to mitigate climate change by storing carbon and reducing coastal erosion by trapping sediment and knitting together the seabed through their roots, slowing down currents and waves.
+Seagrass meadows play an important role in supporting diverse and healthy marine ecosystems in Scotland by providing shelter and food.
+Other benefits include mitigating climate change by capturing and storing carbon, reducing coastal erosion by absorbing energy from currents and waves, and stabilising the seafloor by trapping sediment and knitting together the seabed through their roots.

-1. Advocate for the improved recognition for seagrasses as essential fisheries nursery habitat.
+- Advocate for the improved recognition for seagrasses as essential fisheries nursery habitat

-3. Ensure important blue carbon habitats, like seagrass, are accounted for in the National and Regional Marine Plans.
+- Ensure important blue carbon habitats, like seagrass, are accounted for in the National and Regional Marine Plans

 - Advocate for the improvement of our knowledge on the distribution, health and enhancement potential of seagrass meadows.

 - Lack of data on extent and distribution of seagrass sites.

 - Physical damage from anchoring, poorly designed mooring systems, dredging and mobile fishing gear.

 - Direct pollution from urban, industrial and agricultural water run-off affecting growth and distribution.